GeorgiLukanov87/analyze_that_car/README.md

 #

-## Car Analysis and Recommendation System using Pandas, Numpy, Matplotlib and Streamlit for UI-visualization.
+### Car Analysis and Recommendation System using Pandas, Numpy, Matplotlib and Streamlit for UI-visualization.
-This project consists of two main components:
+### This project consists of two main components:

-## 1.KMeans Clustering Algorithm:
+# 1. KMeans Clustering Algorithm:

 Performs data preprocessing and clustering on a car dataset.
 Uses the KMeans algorithm to group cars into 2-6 clusters based on